 Whether the lender submits the dispute or you do it yourself, be sure to check your credit reports in a month or two, to ensure that the delinquency is gone.

 After you prove that the delinquency was in error, the lender should also refund any late payment fees that you paid.

 The lender might agree that it was a mistake, but that doesn’t mean the late payment will immediately disappear from your credit reports.
-If the lender won’t file disputes with the credit bureaus, for whatever reason, you’ll have to do it yourself.
-Or, if the lender doesn’t agree that it was a mistake, you can bring your case to the credit bureaus.
+If the lender won’t send a notice of the mistake to the credit bureaus, for whatever reason, you’ll have to do it yourself.
+Or, if the lender doesn’t agree that it was a mistake, you can attempt to go over your lender’s head and bring your case directly to the credit bureaus yourself.

 If you can’t prove that you made a timely payment you might be out of luck.
 But you can still try disputing with the credit bureaus, if the delinquency truly is an error.

 You can dispute information on your credit reports for free and with no negative impact to your credit scores.
 You can submit credit bureau disputes online, over the phone, or via mail.
 However, your best bet is typically to mail your dispute letter directly to each credit bureau via certified mail.

 When you dispute an item on your report, the credit bureau must investigate it within 30 days (45 in some cases).
 Once the investigation is completed, the bureau must also provide you with an update to let you know the results of your dispute.

 During the investigation, the bureau will review your dispute and the information in your credit file, and check with the lender.
 If the bureau verifies that the item is correct, it will stay on your credit report.
 If it discovers that the item is incorrect, the account will be updated or removed from your report entirely.